Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides a structured bbox and annotation report for 2D drawings, with two distinct modes (session and SVG) explicitly differentiated from sibling tools like lint_drawing and render_drawing.
+The description clearly defines the tool as providing a structured bbox and annotation report for 2D drawings.
+It explicitly distinguishes two modes (session and SVG) and explains what each does, making it easy to understand the tool's purpose and differentiate from sibling tools like lint_drawing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.